Army of the North: Defeat at Sipe-Sipe and retreat to Tucumán

 The only great battle of the campaign happened on 29 November 1815.
 When the patriot army was situated north of Venta y Media, nearing Cochabamba they found the army commanded by General Pezuela and fought the Battle of Sipe-Sipe which ended in a defeat for the rebels.
 The 3,500 men and 9 artillery pieces could not deal with the 5,100 royalists and 23 artillery pieces and had to escape with about 1,000 casualties, while the royalists only counted 32 dead.

 Objectives were not met and the provinces were left surrounded by potential enemies.
 British and French could arrive by sea, Portuguese from the East and Spaniards from the North.
-Had they conquered Upper Perú, the biggest threat, the royalists, would have been ended.
+Had they conquered Upper Peru, the biggest threat, the royalists, would have been ended.

 In January 1816, Lieutenant Colonel Gregorio Aráoz de Lamadrid was sent to the north, but on 31 January was defeated at Culpina.
 On 2 February he won a victory at Utarango but was later defeated on 12 February by the San Juan river.
 Rondeau received an order to retreat to Tucumán.
 The army, almost beaten, marched for nine months going through Potosí and Humahuaca until reaching Tucumán.
 On 7 August 1816 at Trancas, Rondeau was replaced again by Manuel Belgrano.
 Martín Miguel de Güemes was named commander of the northern border.

 Belgrano moved the army to the citadel built by San Martín in the city of Tucumán.
 There he attempted to rebuild the morale, and materials, in search for a new action in Upper Peru, combining with San Martín actions in the Andes.